Why should you do planogram optimization at store level

 If we take the example of a retailer with 1000 stores, each with two planograms updated weekly due to product switches or category reviews (a low case estimate).
 Then if one planner builds four planograms a day the retailer would need 100 planners in an average week.
 In addition, there’s also the ongoing training needed to ensure the team keeps on top of its game.
 That is just not feasible for most retailers.
 So why not automate the process?
 Until recently there simply weren’t software solutions capable of being configured to build and optimize store-level planograms automatically and doing it well.
 Hitherto implementation projects were generally long and drawn out, outcomes uncertain and costs high.

-RELEX and Galleria have spent years developing quick-to-implement solutions that optimize store-level stock and planograms.
+RELEX has spent years developing quick-to-implement solutions that optimize store-level stock and planograms.
 The planograms are built automatically according to the retailer’s merchandising guidelines and tailored to the demand profiles of each store.
 Planograms tailored to the needs of individual stores are almost invariably highly effective.
 A pilot in selected stores is a quick and painless way of measuring the benefits to a retail operation.
 In our experience those benefits outweigh the effort and expense so heavily that the business case is irresistible.

 Store 1: North bound